 Biodiversity net gain is a concept that is embedded in Defra's 25 Year Environment Plan and is an approach to land use that leads to an increase in biodiversity.
+The Edinburgh Declaration signed by the Scottish and Welsh Governments highlights the key role the private sector has in support of biodiversity conservation, ecosystem restoration and sustainable use.
 The principles are designed to function and to have relevance across a wide range of interest groups from game managers and participants in game shooting, through to conservation organisations, Government and the general public.